Karl Robinson

+Robinson began his managerial career aged 29, spending six years with Milton Keynes Dons and guiding them to the Championship in 2015.
+Robinson was sacked the following year, and was appointed manager of Charlton Athletic soon after.
+After spending 18 months at the club, he departed for Oxford United, where he spent five years and guided the club to two play-off campaigns before eventually being sacked.

 Playing career

-Robinson was born in Rainhill, Merseyside.
-He played for Caernarfon Town, Bamber Bridge, Marine, Oswestry Town, Rhyl, Kidsgrove Athletic, Prescot Cables, St Helens Town, Alsager Town and Warrington Town.
+Robinson was born in Liverpool.
+He played mostly non-league football, for Bamber Bridge, Marine, Oswestry Town, Kidsgrove Athletic, Prescot Cables, St Helens Town, Alsager Town and Warrington Town, though also played in the League of Wales for Caernarfon Town and Rhyl.

 Style of play

 Robinson played as a striker, being described as a "big, powerful centre forward", and later in his career played as a midfielder.

 Coaching and management career

 Robinson coached at the Liverpool youth academy and later worked as a coach at Blackburn Rovers.

 Milton Keynes Dons

 He was appointed manager of League One club Milton Keynes Dons on 10 May 2010, having previously been the club's assistant manager under previous boss Paul Ince.
 At 29 years of age, he was the youngest manager at the time in the Football League and former England coach John Gorman was named his number two.

 In the 2010–11 season, his first season in charge, Robinson guided MK Dons to 5th place in League One.
 This was regarded as a good achievement, improving on the Dons' points total over the previous season.
 The team lost in the play-offs to Peterborough United over two legs.

 In the 2011–12 season, he continued making impressive strides, attracting big-name players and guiding his side to another 5th-place finish and was again in the play-offs.
 During the season, he signed a three-year contract extension.

-In 2014–15, Robinson masterminded arguably MK Dons' greatest victory, a 4–0 EFL Cup win over Manchester United, as well as leading the Dons to promotion to the Championship for the first time when they finished as runners-up in League One.
+In 2014–15, Robinson masterminded arguably MK Dons' greatest victory, a 4–0 EFL Cup win over Manchester United, as well as leading the Dons to promotion to the Championship for the first time in a decade when they finished as runners-up in League One.

 On 20 July 2015, Robinson signed a contract extension alongside the club's Head of Coaching, Richie Barker, though MK Dons did not publicise the length of either deal.
 Robinson's MK Dons suffered relegation from the Championship during the 2015–16 season, finishing in 23rd position.

 On 23 May 2016, it was revealed that Robinson had turned down an offer from Massimo Cellino to become Leeds United's Head Coach.
 In October 2016, he was relieved of his duties following a 3–0 defeat to Southend United the previous day, which took the club's winless run to four games.